QBayLogic/clash-ila/README.md

 The next page is about masks, in here you can define a mask to filter certain bits on the predicate.
 The compare page follows a similar layout, where you can define a value for the predicates to compare incoming data too.

+By default, no masking is done.
+Most likely you want to isolate a singular signal.
+To achieve that simply set the masking bits of the signals you don't want to test to zero.
+Then, on the compare page set the compare value of the signal to the value you want the predicate to test against.

 ```
  General │ Mask │ Compare